 “What do Vietnam Veterans think of when they hear the distinctive sound of a Huey helicopter?”
 The question was answered by the veteran above.
 More formally known as a Bell UH-1 Iroquois, the Huey flew in Vietnam and remained in active Army service until 2005.
 It was eventually phased out by the UH-60 Black Hawk.

 Still after 46 years “like the memory of my mother’s wonderful apple pie cooking, the sound of a helicopter flashes me back every time,” said Ingalls.
 For Ingalls and other Vietnam veterans, the sound of the Huey is like the sound of home, a welcoming sound.
-But what if Mr. Ingalls and hundreds of other Vietnam veterans had the opportunity to not just hear a Huey, but to ride in one again.
-That is the goal of the Liberty War Bird Association, a Pennsylvania-based non-profit devoted to acquiring and restoring UH-1 helicopters, building a flying museum to honor all those that served and sacrificed in Vietnam.
+But what if Mr. Ingalls and hundreds of other Vietnam veterans had the opportunity to not just hear a Huey, but to ride in one again?
+That is the goal of the Liberty Warbirds, a Pennsylvania-based non-profit devoted to acquiring and restoring UH-1 helicopters, building a flying museum to honor all those that served and sacrificed in Vietnam.

 As of yet, the Association is not permitted to give rides to veterans.
 They have petitioned the FAA for a Living History Flight Exemption (LHFE) to enable them to do so.
-I’m praying that they receive that clearance very soon so that they can give the veterans one more ride in a Huey.
+I’m still praying that they receive that clearance so that they can give the veterans one more ride in a Huey.

 The nose of Huey 823 was also restored to its former glory.
 It is bedecked with a fire-breathing dragon and the words “The Flying Dragons,” accompanied by a curvaceous bikini-clad blonde inspired by the 170th A.H.C.’s call sign, “The Bikinis.”
 In country, pilot Russ Mowry painted this nose art on the helicopters.
 And it was Mowry who offered to replicate his Vietnam War design on Huey 823.